EFForg/https-everywhere/docs/en_US/rulesets.md

 before HTTPS Everywhere has a chance to rewrite the URLs to an HTTPS version.
 This generally breaks the site.
 Depending on their configuration and threat model, some users might however decide to enable these rulesets via a global option in HTTPS Everywhere.
-To that effect, such rulesets are idenfied with the specific `platform="mixedcontent"` attribute to the ruleset element.
+To that effect, such rulesets are identified with the specific `platform="mixedcontent"` attribute to the ruleset element.